BCDevExchange/WORKPLAN/README.md

 WorkPlan.Gov - A web application for local municipal governments' work plan & capacity analysis

 ## Features
 This web application has been developed for time and project management for numicipal government staff.
 This tool offers a concise method for creating, implementing and tracking Municipal Projects and the requisite tasks and time commitments associated.
-See http://workplan.civicinfo.bc.ca for demo (use admin/admin for login).
+See http://courtenay.city/workplan for demo.

 ## Message from the CAO of City of Courtenay